scholzj/strimzi-apache-kafka-on-kubernetes/README.md

 ## Running the demo

-This demo was last used with Strimzi 0.37.0 on OpenShift 4.13.
+This demo was last used with Strimzi 0.45.0 on Kubernetes 1.32.
 It might not work with other OpenShift versions, other Kubernetes distributions or a different Strimzi version.
 It should be executed from a namespace named `myproject`.
 It expects the namespace to be set as the default namespace.